Incident Management from Scratch - Introduction

 SRG provides incident management for each of our media service businesses, and is also promoting activities to resolve the above issues at Ameba.
 Here, the main objectives of incident management are the following three points:

-Incident response operation cycleContinuousThe aim is to shorten the time from when a failure occurs to when it is restored by improving this.
+Incident response operation cycleContinuousThe aim is to shorten the time from when a failure occurs to when it is restored by improving the system.

 2. Reducing the number of incidents

-The aim is to reduce the occurrence of incidents themselves by conducting postmortem and eliminating the seeds that lead to incidents in advance.
+The purpose is to reduce the occurrence of incidents by conducting postmortem and eliminating the seeds that lead to incidents in advance.

-If a service is unavailable for several hours without any announcement from the service side, users will no longer trust the service.
-The purpose of this project is to prevent a decline in trust in the service by optimizing communication to users when an incident occurs.
+If a service is unavailable for several hours without any announcement from the service side, users will lose trust in that service.
+The purpose of this project is to prevent a decline in trust in the service by optimizing communication with users when an incident occurs.

 Introduction